walter-a-jablonowski/Scheduler/README.md

 ## Configuration Options

-- `name`: Unique identifier for the task
 - `type`: Type of task ('URL' or 'Script')
-- `url`: The target URL for URL tasks or script path for Script tasks
+- `name`: For URL tasks: The full URL without query parameters.
+For Script tasks: The full path to the script
 - `args`: (Optional) For URL tasks: Query parameters to append to the URL.
 For Script tasks: Arguments available in the script
 - `interval`: Time interval between runs
 - `likeliness`: (Optional) Percentage chance (1-100) of running when due.
 If not set, task always runs when due